Downtown Watsonville Specific Plan

 - Community members and stakeholder inform the vision for Downtown Watsonville.
 See the Vision Themes & Guiding Principles for the Specific Plan and summary of public comments.

 - A community survey collected feedback on strengths, issues, opportunities, and community vision for the Downtown.
-Click here for a summary of this survey.
 Below are pictures of community members sharing their views at the Farmer's Market in the Plaza.